How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 But don’t pick a number that’s totally unattainable.
 “Don’t bullshit yourself,” Medows says.
 “That’s my first rule.
 Decide on a percentage that works for your income and living expenses.
 Then it’s a matter of discipline, to a certain extent.”

 Again, the key is to take it out automatically, just like an employer would.
-If you have a semi-regular gig, and know for certain you’ll make at least a certain amount each month, set up a direct debit.
+If you have a semi-regular gig, and know for certain you’ll make at least a certain amount each month, set up an automatic deduction through a firm like Wealthsimple.
 Take the decision out of your own hands as much as possible.

 Trick Yourself, Psychologically, Into Being Better at Saving

 You think you’re bad at saving, join the club!
 It’s human nature.
-A nice bottle of whiskey feels far more thrilling than putting forty-seven pounds into your pension account.
+A nice bottle of rye feels far more thrilling than putting forty-seven dollars into your retirement account.
 But we’re here to tell you that there are tricks to beat your inner spending demons.

 “At their core, people are vulnerable to self-control issues.
-The desire for immediate gratification often overwhelms the need for long-term planning,” Hersh Shefrin, the behavioural psychologist, explains.
+The desire for immediate gratification often overwhelms the need for long-term planning,” Hersh Shefrin, the behavioral psychologist, explains.
 “The most effective way of dealing with that issue is to use what are called external roles.”
-External roles are essentially someone or something that makes you do the thing you want to do (e.g. direct debits).
-They work because they remove discretion and minimise the need to have to repeatedly face temptation and overcome it.
-Your employer taking out money for your pension every month is an example of an effective external role.
+External roles are essentially people or things that are not you, but that makes you do the thing you want to do.
+They work because they remove discretion and minimize the need to have to repeatedly face temptation and overcome it.
+Your employer taking out money for your 401k every month is an example of an effective external role.
 “In a gig economy, it’s harder to get external roles,” Shefrin says.
 When you work for yourself, no one’s making you do what’s good for you, so you have to force yourself.

 How do you introduce external roles into your spending habits?
 Here are two “games” you can play.